bobf34/GlobalWarming/hybridmodel.md

 ![Plot](./images/tempPredictionSSOnly.png)

 The 99-Year Moving average supplies most of the information in the prediction.
 The moving average model is shown positioned over the sunspot data averaged to produce the first 1880 temperature prediction.
-The model is slid to the right to produce the remainder of the predictions  The earliest predictions use sunspot data from the late 1700's to predict the earliest global temperatures, which may explain the less accurate results prior to 1895.
+The model is slid to the right to produce the remainder of the predictions  The earliest predictions use sunspot data from the late 1700's to predict the earliest global temperatures, which may explain the less accurate results prior to 1900.

 ![Plot](./images/Simple99yearMovingAverageModel.png)

 The 99-Year moving average does not sufficiently attenuate the 11-year cycle, hence the 11-year ripples.
 Here's the model with both a
 99-year moving average, and an 11-year moving average.
 The 11-year moving average works well, but provides a bit too much smoothing.
-The notch-filter alternative used in the sunspot-only prediction above produces a more detailed prediction, but eliminates the ability to predict into the future.
+The notch-filter alternative used in the sunspot-only prediction above produces a more detailed prediction, but eliminates the ability to predict into the future due to a much longer impulse response.

 ![Plot](./images/99year11yearMovingAverageModel.png)